-4. You need to be in your classroom by 7:55 a.m.
+4. Breakfast will stop being served at 7:50.
+You need to be in your classroom by 7:55 a.m.

 Lunchroom Procedures

 - 1. Proper manners are expected at all times. - 2.
 You may talk quietly to your neighbors. - 3.
 Each table will be dismissed by the supervisor to dump trays. - 4.
 After you take your tray back, go directly back to your table. - 5.
 Students will be dismissed by lunchroom staff to go to recess/class